 Collagen is also extremely good at helping with skin healing and preventing scars.
-Two Islands Collagen Beauty Powder contains a high dose of marine collagen peptides plus vitamin C to help support healthy skin and skin healing from the inside out, perfect for recovery post-birth.
+Vitamin C has also been shown to help support healthy skin and skin healing from the inside out, perfect for recovery post-birth.
 You can read more about the benefits of collagen for wound healing and scar reduction in this blog.

 Our Two Islands Marine Collagen powder is safe to be consumed when pregnant or breastfeeding, however, we recommend you check with your GP first, just to be safe.

 Collagen powder for joints

 We’ve touched upon the benefits of collagen powder for joints and there have been numerous studies that show that there can be benefits of taking collagen powder for joints.

 Collagen helps to maintain the integrity of your cartilage which helps to protect your joints.
 A study by PubMed found that taking collagen supplements may help to improve symptoms of osteoarthritis and reduce joint pain overall.

 In a survey of 147 subjects, 73 were given 10 grams of collagen daily for 24 weeks and 74 were given a placebo.
 The 73 athletes who consumed the collagen experienced a significant decrease in joint pain whilst walking and at rest compared to the group that took the placebo.

 The supplementation of marine collagen peptides can support joint pain as well as support the repair and regeneration of ligaments, tendons, joints and cartilage, easy joint mobility and inflammation.